Pindad SS1: SS1-V5

+SS1-R5 Raider

 A sub-variant of SS1-V5 called SS1-R5 is designed for mainly special units within the Indonesian Military such as the special infantry Battalion Raiders and other units such as Kostrad or Kopassus.
 The SS1-R5 is a lighter and slimmer design which doesn't sacrifice high accuracy.
 Designed for special forces operations such as infiltration, short distance contact in jungle, mountain, marsh, sea and urban warfare.
 SS1-R5 can be attached with bayonet and various types of telescopes.
 It has Safe, Single and Full Automatic firing options.
 Has a barrel length of 249 mm, overall length of 776 mm and empty weight of 3.55 kg.